Videocasters

 This group is for learning, teaching, and coordinating videocasts about Drupal.
 Videocasts are one of the most effective ways to engage and teach users or potential users of Drupal and are pretty easy to make.
 Join this group to learn how and pitch in.

-Drupal Media Projects, Tasks and Initiatives
+Drupal Media Products, Profiles and Distributions

-The following are ongoing and/or proposed projects pertaining to Drupal media.
+Products, profiles, and distributions pertaining to Drupal media.
 Many of these have shared needs for features, documentation, and qualified talent to do the much needed work.

 Planet Drupal TV